First Aid 2024:Saving Precious Life In Case of Different Emergencies

-In emergency situations, it is important to remain calm and call for professional medical help immediately.
-While waiting for help to arrive, there are several first aid techniques that can be used to help save a person’s life.
+It is important to remain calm and call for professional medical help immediately in emergencies.
+While waiting for help to arrive, several first aid techniques can help save a person’s life.

 1. Cardiopulmonary Resuscitation (CPR): CPR is a lifesaving technique used to restart a person’s heart if they have gone into cardiac arrest.
 It involves chest compressions and rescue breathing.